 Housing Assistance (Neighbor to Neighbor): Served a total of 1,196 households, impacting 2,896individuals with more than $125,000 in Emergency Rent, First Month’s Rent and Security Deposit Assistance.

 Parolee Assistance (Homeward Alliance–Re-Entry): Provided case management to 109 parolees, 57 of whom obtained employment and 37 secured housing.

 Rent Assistance (Neighbor to Neighbor & Homelessness Prevention Initiative): Distributed $101,269 in emergency rent assistance, first month’s rent assistance and security deposit assistance.

 The MC provides core human services which our volunteers facilitate with staff oversight.
 Our volunteers perform or facilitate countless services, including: showers, lockers, bike repair, computers, phones, food pantry, career closet, gear room, mail, and laundry.
-Simply put, we could not offer the range of services, nor accommodate the volume of 40,000 annual guest visits, without our skilled volunteers.
+Simply put, we could not offer the range of services, nor accommodate the volume of more than 40,000 annual guest visits, without our skilled volunteers.